ashleyerffmeyer/gem-collector/README.md

 -Each time when the game starts, the game will change the values of each gem.

-Languages used in this game: JavaScript, jQuery, CSS, HTML
+Languages/Libraries used: JavaScript, jQuery, CSS, HTML